The Guaranteed Gardener!

-So, the bottom line is to use that money you saved on the guarantee to buy some nice wine, or a real pretty IPA, then enjoy a garden tour through your space every few days.
+So, the bottom line is to use that money you saved on the guarantee to buy some nice wine, a real pretty IPA, or maybe tequila depending on the day.
+Enjoy a garden tour nightly or at least every few days.
 You’re guaranteed to learn something, you’ll catch problems early and it might just be the therapy you needed and already paid for.

 Lisa’s Landscape and Design

 ”Saving the Planet One Yard at a Time”